aldolo69/oqtadrive/README.md

 | 8B  | GND                 | GND               |

 ### Configuration
 The adapter recognizes what it's plugged in to, i.e. *Interface 1* or *QL*.
 But it's also possible to force a particular machine.
 Have a look at the top of `oqtadrive.ino`.
-There are a few more settings that can be changed, but there shouldn't really be a need to do that.
+There are a few more settings that can be changed.

 *Hint*: After turning on the *Spectrum*, the adapter sometimes erroneously detects the *Interface 1* as a *QL*.
 In that case, run `CAT 1` on the *Spectrum* and reset the adapter afterwards.
 That should fix the problem.

+### Combination with Hardware *Microdrive* Units
+If you're planning to use *OqtaDrive* together with actual hardware *Microdrive* units, then there are essentially two choices for placing the *OqtaDrive* adapter - either at the end of the drive chain or at the start.
+Here are a few considerations and pros & cons for both options.

+#### *Last in Chain*

+Pros:

+- simple - adapter just plugs into the *Interface 1*, *QL*, or *Microdrive* unit edge connector
+- requires just one edge connector plug
+- no hardware modifications needed

+Cons:

+- hardware *Microdrive* units are always upstream of the adapter, and cannot be turned off or mapped into different slots

+#### *First in Chain*

+Pros:

+- hardware *Microdrive* units can be freely moved as a group within the chain, or turned off completely

+    **Note**: To take advantage of drive mapping, you need to route the `COMMS_OUT` signal to the first hardware drive (see above) and make a couple of settings in the config section at the top of `arduino/oqtadrive.ino`.

+Cons:

+- requires an additional edge connector (plug) for connecting hardware *Microdrive* units; alternatively, the adapter can be installed into an *Interface 1* or *QL*, but cannot be used with other machines in that case

 ### Using a Different *Arduino* Board
 I haven't tried this out on anything other than a *Nano* (or compatible) board.
 It may work on other *Arduino* boards, but only if they use the same micro-controller running at the same clock speed.
 There are timing-sensitive sections in the code that would otherwise require tweaking.
 Also, stick to the GPIO pin assignments, the code relies on this.

 ## Running
 There's a single binary `oqtactl`, that takes care of everything that needs to be done on the PC side.
 This can run the daemon as well as several control actions.
 Just run `oqtactl -h` to get a list of the available actions, and `oqtactl {action} -h` for finding out more about a particular action.
 There are cross-compiled binaries for *MacOS* and *Windows* in the *release* section of this project for every release.
-However, I don't know whether they actually work, so feedback is welcome.

 ### Daemon
 Start the daemon with `oqtactl serve -d {serial device}`.
 It will look for the adapter at the specified serial port, and keep retrying if it's not yet present.
 You can also dis- and re-connect the adapter.
 The daemon should re-sync after a few seconds.